Kelowna Rockets Passing Torch to Top Draft Prospects

 Looking forward, not back, will be a big part of the Rockets’ mindset in approaching this season.

-Hamilton echoed Smith in labelling last season a learning experience for the players, the coaches and the organization as a whole.
+Hamilton echoed Smith in calling last season a learning experience for the players, the coaches and the organization as a whole.

-Hamilton believes his players were overlooked in the draft simply because they were out of sight and thus out of mind.
+Hamilton believes Kelowna’s players went undrafted simply because they were out of sight and thus out of mind.

 “To me, Topping should have been a draft pick.
 All along he was a third- or fourth-round pick in the rankings.
 He deserved everything that he worked for all year, but our team was done early and he got forgot,” Hamilton said of Topping, who continued to perform well in Kelowna’s short-lived postseason — producing two goals and five points over those four playoff contests.

-Following the draft, Topping was invited by the San Jose Sharks to their development camp in July and returned for their rookie tournament this fall but came back to Kelowna without a contract.
+Following the draft, Topping was invited by the San Jose Sharks to their development camp in July and returned for their rookie tournament earlier this month but didn’t do enough there to earn a contract before getting released back to Kelowna.

-“In the past, when we’ve had these long runs, guys get picked that normally wouldn’t get picked,” Hamilton continued, alluding to the likes of Chizen.
-“Those other guys probably could have worked themselves into maybe a late-round pick (in 2018), or at least an opportunity of a tryout. . . .
+“In the past, when we’ve had these long runs, guys get picked that normally wouldn’t get picked,” noted Hamilton, alluding to the likes of Chizen, who was selected in the seventh and final round (204th overall), along with then-teammate Calvin Thurkauf (185th as a second-time eligible) in 2016 when the Rockets reached the third round — the conference final — for the third of four straight years.

+“Those other guys probably could have worked themselves into maybe a late-round pick (in 2018), or at least an opportunity of a tryout,” Hamilton said in reference to Zabransky, Kindree and Mattson.

 “When you have success, teams want winning players, and we didn’t have that.
 So we’re starting over again and these guys learned a little bit of a lesson.”